The rectilinear local crossing number of $K_n$: Lower Bound

 Now we prove the lower bound.

 \begin{theorem} If $n\ge 3$, then

 \end{theorem}

-\begin{proof} \tred{The result is trivial for $ n=3 $ and 4.
-Let $n\ge 5$ and consider a set $P$ of $n$ points in the plane.} We use the previous lemma.
-First suppose that there are two points $p$ and $q$ \tred{vertices of} the convex hull of $P$ such that
+\begin{proof} The result is trivial for $ n=3 $ and 4.
+Let $n\ge 5$ and consider a set $P$ of $n$ points in the plane.
+We use the previous lemma.
+First suppose that there are two vertices $p$ and $q$ of the convex hull of $P$ such that

 Every edge $xy$ with $x\in H^{+}(pq)$ and $y \in H^{-}(pq)$ intersects the edge $pq$.
 Thus $pq$ is crossed at least $|H^{+}(pq)|\cdot|H^{-}(pq)|$ times.
-Because the absolute difference of the factors is at \tred{most} \tred{$(n-2)/3$ and their sum is $ n-2 $}, it follows that for $ n\geq 5 $
+Because the absolute difference of the factors is at most $(n-2)/3$ and their sum is $ n-2 $, it follows that for $ n\geq 5 $

 which is larger than the desired bound for any congruence class.